postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/quick_start_with_docker.md

 # Quick Start with Docker

 If you're just looking to try out PostgresML for the first time, [Docker](https://docs.docker.com/engine/install/) is a great tool to get you started quicky.
-We've prepared a Docker image that will be able to take advantage of Nvidia GPUs, if you have any, on your machine and comes with the latest version of PostgresML and all its dependencies.
+We've prepared a Docker image that will be able to take advantage of Nvidia GPUs, if you have any on your machine, and comes with the latest version of PostgresML and all of its dependencies.

 ## macOS